Jackington6600/Arcus/index.md

 All abilities with an AP cost have 3 uses per long rest, unless there is a “-” in the level column in which case it has unlimited uses.
 Passive and reaction abilities are always taking effect or have unlimited uses (unless they also have an AP cost which takes priority and is limited to 3 uses).

 Some abilities will have restrictions as to whether they can be done with ranged or melee weapons.
 This will be made clear in the description/target columns.
 Other abilities can be used regardless of weapon type (see Types of Attack Roll section).

-<h3>Spellcasting</h3>
+<h3 id="Spellcasting">Spellcasting</h3>

 Abilities and spells that do not mention a weapon (such as most abilities from magical classes) do not require a weapon of any kind - they can even be performed without a free hand.
 Therefore, you can wield weapons and cast spells at the same time.
 Each magical class also has 1 or 2 abilities that have unlimited uses which can be used as a regular attack instead of using a weapon.

-<h2>Step 6 - Skills & Traits</h2>
+<h2 id="Step 6 - Skills & Traits">Step 6 - Skills & Traits</h2>

 Level 1 characters start with 4 skills or traits of their choice (explained below), each skill at a proficient (+) level and they must meet the requirements of the chosen traits.
 Every odd level after this (3, 5, 7 … 19) 1 additional point is gained to either spend on an additional skill proficiency level, or an additional trait.

 Characters also gain additional skills equal to their INT modifier.
 These can only be used to become proficient (+), and cannot be spent to become expert (++) or master (+++).

-<h3>Skills</h3>
+<h3 id="Skills">Skills</h3>

 Skills are normally 1 or 2 words that describe something your character can do particularly well, regardless of the attributes needed for the task.
 Look at the Skill Ideas section below and consider the following questions when deciding what skills your character might have: What has your character grown up doing?
 What work have they done?
 What are they good at?
 What task might they be faced with that they can do better than most?
 You should always discuss with your GM what might be good skills to have, that aren’t too general or too specific.